IshaNagar1/IshaNagar1.github.io/_posts/2026-03-30-third-post.md

 I’m talking about how hearing loss actually feels — the thoughts, the reactions, and the internal conversations that come with it.

-You might feel things like frustration, embarrassment, or anxiety.
+You might feel things like:
+*
+- Frustration
+- Embarrassment
+- Anxiety
+*

-At times, it can go deeper — shame, guilt, or even hopelessness.
+At times, it can go deeper:

+*
+- Shame
+- Guilt
+- Helplessness
+*

-And sometimes, there are moments of growth too: acceptance, determination, even gratitude.
+And sometimes, there are moments of growth too:

+*
+- Acceptance
+- Determination
+- Gratitude
+*

 All of these emotions are valid.
 There is no one correct or incorrect way to feel.